 You can follow Paul on Twitter at @Pablovich.

 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Paul has also appeared on Tim’s nostalgia podcast Looks Unfamiliar – The Compleat Beatles, Zeeb And The Martians, Crab E. Crab, Rock Lords: Narlies, the Commodore Plus/4 and The Late Night Funster Show – which you can find here.
-Paul also appeared on the Looks Unfamiliar Selection Box talking about the Christmas Special of The Peter Serafinowicz Show, which you can find here.
+Paul has appeared on Tim’s nostalgia podcast Looks Unfamiliar talking about The Compleat Beatles, Zeeb And The Martians, Crab E. Crab, Rock Lords: Narlies, the Commodore Plus/4 and The Late Night Funster Show here and the Christmas Special of The Peter Serafinowicz Show here.
+Paul also took over as host for a chat with Tim about California Fever, Galloping Galaxies!, Bad Ronald, In-Flight Entertainment, The Chronicles Of Narmo by Caitlin Moran, Pirate Radio Four, The Collings And Herrin Podcast and What’s That Noise?, which you can find here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.

 © Tim Worthington.